-Evelyne de Leeuw joined CHETRE in September, 2015, and is based at the interface of health research, policy and practice at UNSW Australia, the South Western Sydney Local Health District/Population Health, and the Ingham Institute.
+Evelyne is Professor of Urban Health and Policy and claims proficiency at the interface of cities, health promotion, and political science.
+Her work in this space is prolific, and she serves on a dozen global advisory groups from small community endeavours, to public sector entities, to WHO.
 She currently is also the Director of the HUE (Healthy Urban Environments) Collaboratory, a Maridulu Budyari Gumal SPHERE CAG, run by three universities (UNSW, UTS and WSU) and two LHDs (South Eastern and South Western Sydney).

 Professor de Leeuw holds a Masters in Health Policy and Administration (University of Maastricht, The Netherlands, 1985), MPH at the University of California at Berkeley in comparative health systems research (1986) and a PhD in health political science (Maastricht, 1989).